 Pair regulations with subsidies to speed up the adoption of achieving 100% clean energy by 2035 and de-carbonizing the electric sector.
 Switching to renewable energy sources like wind and solar energies.

 Set standards for fuels and emissions and boost consumer demand for zero-emission vehicles.
-Create a program to replace old cars with fuel-inefficient cars and create tax credits for sustainable vehicles and infrastructure.
+Create a program to replace old cars with fuel-efficient cars and create tax credits for sustainable vehicles and infrastructure.
+We will join others to ensure we stop producing fuel vehicles by 2035.

 Link energy and pollution standards to federal support for new construction projects.
 Eliminate all fossil fuel use in new and renovated federal buildings to attain 100% zero-carbon pollution for all new commercial and residential buildings.